Andamento lento

-"Andamento lento" is a 1988 song composed by Tullio De Piscopo, Giosy Capuano and Mario Capuano and performed by Tullio De Piscopo, and an eponymous single.
+"Andamento lento" is a 1988 song composed by Tullio De Piscopo, Giosy Capuano and Mario Capuano and performed by Tullio De Piscopo.
 The song premiered at the 38th edition of the Sanremo Music Festival, where it ranked 18th.
 It eventually turned to be De Piscopo's signature song and his main commercial success, as well as the best selling single of that edition of the Festival.